ujamii/geocoder-neos/README.md

 ## TODOs

 - feature: multi language
+- feature: add an eel helper with methods for geocoding and reverse geocoding
 - feature: Command Controller for filling empty values (like for imported nodes)

 ## License and Contribution